technicalguru/php-database/README.md

 $obj = $db->querySingle('SELECT * FROM #__devtest WHERE uid='.$uid, 'MyNamespace\\MyDataClass');
 ```

-## Inserting, Updating and Deleting objects
+## Inserting, Updating and deleting objects

 You can insert your own data classes or simply use `stdClass` objects or arrays: